 Donate to CFOH today

 Children’s Flight of Hope provides air transportation for children to access specialized medical care.
 Both commercial and private options are available and CFOH also supports some international requests through a partnership with American Airlines, CFOH is able to support international requests.
 All children must be medically stable as CFOH is not an air ambulance service and no medical support is provided during the flight.
 Flights are provided in three ways:

 If a child’s physician deems that a child requires a private flight to medical reasons, CFOH pays for the services of a private air charter company or acquires a flight and crew donation through our generous corporate partners.
 These flights assist some of our most medically vulnerable clients.

 In April 2016, Children’s Flight of Hope began administering a portion of American Airlines “Miles for Our Well-Being” program.
 This partnership has extended CFOH’s ability to provide support to children internationally and domestically.
 Children must be referred to CFOH directly from American Airlines or through an approved partner organization.
-To learn more about Miles for Kids in Need, visit its website or contact the program by email.
+To learn more about Miles for Our Well-Being, visit its website or contact the program by email.

 Commitment to Our Families

 Though our budget is not unlimited, we try very hard to live by the motto “Once a CFOH family, always a CFOH family.”
 We know that one appointment is not always enough to treat an illness or injury.
 Once a child has been accepted into our program, we strive to provide flights for the duration of the treatment or medical care needed, becoming a integral part of each child’s treatment plan.
 Our consistency brings comfort throughout a family’s medical journey.

 CFOH provides each child with a backpack care package upon their first flight with us that includes travel essentials, soft blanket, aviation teddy bear, coloring books and details about what to expect when traveling.
 On commercial flights, CFOH staff contacts the airlines and airport security to ensure the day of travel is as logistically seamless as possible.
 On private flights, a CFOH Family Flight Liaison accompanies the family on the flight to provide non-medical support to the family and pilots as needed.